tsackton/taelgar/_MoC/Templates and Scripts/Whereabouts and Location Specification.md

 **An origin location** is defined as
 	Value: the origin whereabout
-	Output: origin whereabout is defined and whereabouts with type home > 1 or the origin whereabout is defined and there is no home whereabout
+	Output: origin whereabout is defined and home is defined but not equal, or the origin whereabout is defined and there is no home whereabout

 A **current location** is defined as
 	Value: